jkenda/aback/README.md

 `$ dune build`
 - Install the program<br>
 `$ dune install`

+or
+- Download aback.js from [Releases](https://github.com/jkenda/aback/releases)
+- Run it with Node.js

 ## Syntax highlighting
 Syntax highlighting for Aback is only available for Vim.